CountParadox/USB-C-cable-tester-C2C-open/README.md

 Please note that if you have a cheaper shipping option I'm gladly using it and refunding you the difference.
 The item still is a prototype.
 It is working as intended, but funny quirks and other things are possible.
 It is not certified and only suited for prototyping.

 If you have any questions, just shoot me a message!

+#### What makes this one open?

+The full board and production files are provided, you can edit in kicad, get it mass produced, whatever you want.